-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 X

-For the Fiscal Year Ended December 31, 2019

-\square TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to Commission file number: 001-36379

-ENERGOUS CORPORATION

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware (State or Other Jurisdiction of Incorporation or Organization)

-46-1318953 (I.R.S.
-Employer Identification No.)

-3590 North First Street, Suite 210, San Jose, CA (Address of Principal Executive Offices)

-95134 (Zip Code)

-(408) 963-0200 (Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.00001 par value WATT The Nasdaq Stock Market Securities registered pursuant to Section 12 (g) of the Act: Common Stock, , par value \$0.001 per share Indicate by check mark if the registrant is a well-known seasoned is ssuer, as defined in Rule 405 of th ne Securities Act.
-Yes 🗆 No 🗵 Indicate by check mark if the registrant is not required to file report ts pursuant to Section 13 or Sectio on 15(d) of the Act.
-Yes \Box No \boxtimes Indicate by check mark whether the registrant (1) has filed all report (or for such shorter period that the registrant was required to file such report 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months ach filing requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electro chapter) during the preceding 12 months (or for such shorter period that the e required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this it such files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated definitions of "large accelerated filer," "accelerated filer," "smaller reporting the statement of the stat cccelerated filer, a smaller reporting company or an emerging growth company.
-See rth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer \Box Accelerated filer ⊠ Non-accelerated filer \Box Smaller reporting company 🗵 Emerging growth company 🗆 If an emerging growth company indicate by check mark if the regis strant has elected not to use the ex stended transition period for complying with any new or revised financial accounting
+TOKWI 10-IX (Mark One) ⊠ ANNUAL REPORT PURSUANT TO SECT FION 13 OR 15(d) OF THE SE For the Fiscal Year Ended December ' ' E SECURITIES EXCHANGE ACT OF 1934 to 66379 ENE RGOUS CORPO Delaware (State or Other Jurisdiction of Incorporation or Org anization) 46-1318953 (I.R.S.
+Employer Identification No.) 3590 North First Street, Suite 210, San Jose, (Address of Principal Executive Offices) CA 95134 (Zip Code) (408) 963-0200 or area anda) Securities registered pursuant to Section 12(b) of the Act: (Registrant's telephone number, including g area code) Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.00001 par value WATT The Nasdaq Stock Market shorter period that the registrant was required to file such reports), and (2) issuer, as defined in Rule 405 of the Securitic rts pursuant to Section 13 or Section 15(d) of orts required to be filed by Section 13 or 15(d has been subject to such filing requirements the Act.
+Yes □ No ☒) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such the preceding 12 months (or for such shorter period that the registrant was Indicate by check mark whether the registrant is a large accelerate "large accelerated filer," "accelerated filer," "smaller reporting company" d filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See definitions of Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by check mark if the regprovided pursuant to Section 13(a) of the Exchange Act. $\ \Box$ gistrant has elected not to use the extended tra nsition period for complying with any new or revised financial accounting standards 404(b) of the Sarbanes-Oxley Act (15 U.S.C.7262(b)) by the registered pullindicate by check mark whether the registrant is a shell company of the company of blic accounting firm that prepared or issued i (as defined in Rule 12b-2 of the Act): Yes asked price of such common equity, as of the last business day of the regis strant's most recently completed second fiscal quarter was \$110,145,117.
+Solely for the purposes of this calculation, shares held by d a determination or an admission by the registrant that such individuals are, in fact, affiliates of the registrant.

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act): Yes 🗆 No 🗵

-The aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fixed quarter was \$126,048,551.
-Solely for the purposes of this calculation, shares held by directors, executive officers and 10% owners of the registrant have been excluded.
-Such exclusion should not be deemed a determination or an admission by the registrant that such individuals are, in fact, affiliates of the registrant.

-As of March 3, 2020, there were 34,632,217 shares of the registrant's common stock outstanding.
+As of March 18, 2021, there were 61,812,285 shares of the registrant's common stock outstanding.